Bird Seed Delivery ~ We Come To YOU!

 In 2020, we have a couple of options to make bird feeding more convenient for you.

 • One of our Certified Bird Feeding Specialists will take your seed order and deliver it directly to your home.
 We can look at your previous purchases or we can make seasonal recommendations to enhance your bird feeding experience.
-We can leave your bird seed on your front porch, stack it in your garage, or fill your seed cans.
-FREE local delivery is currently available on Tuesdays and Thursdays with a $100 minimum order.
+We can leave your bird food on your front porch, stack it in your garage, or fill your seed cans.
+FREE local delivery is available with a minimum $75 order.
 Please call with your order by 3:00 p.m. the day prior to delivery.

-• We also offer online ordering at MyWBU Dallas where you can place your bird seed order and it will arrive via FedEx within a day or two in most cases.
+• We also offer online ordering at myWBU/dallas where you can place your bird food order and it will arrive via FedEx within a day or two in most cases.
 FedEx delivery to your door is FREE with a $75 order.

 If you are a member of our Daily Savings Club you will receive a 15% discount and your Bird Buck points.
 Click here for more information about joining our Daily Savings Club.